j-alder/mkreact/README.md

 # mkreact
 CLI for installing and configuring a minimal, ready-to-dev React front-end.
-The goal of this project is to provide an alternative to tools such as create-react-app by allowing ease of installation while limiting abstraction and maximizing customization.
+The goal of this project is to provide an alternative to create-react-app by limiting abstraction and maximizing customizability (think vue-cli or jHipster).

 ### development roadmap - mvp
 - [x] basic webpack installation